souljungkim/mockmvc-and-restdoc/README.md

 -------------------------
 ### 2. Let's set it up in another module
-It can be applied to other modules using `:avaj-core-mock`.
+It can be applied to other modules using [:avaj-core-mock](https://github.com/souljungkim/mockmvc-and-restdoc/tree/master/avaj-core-mock).

-You can check how to setup other modules in `:avaj-engine-service`
+You can check how to setup other modules in [:avaj-engine-service](https://github.com/souljungkim/mockmvc-and-restdoc/tree/master/avaj-engine-service)

 1. Setup MockMVC and RestDocs
     - `avaj-engine-service/build.gradle`